-In the more than two months since the pandemic began closing courthouses in the U.S., many judges have become familiar enough with video conference technology in handling essential cases that they are now utilizing it for non-essential cases like uncontested divorces.
+To keep the courts running during COVID-19 closures, judges were required to quickly learn how to use video conferencing technology; first to handle essential cases like criminal matters and emergency hearings, and then later for non-essential cases like divorces.
 About half of the states do not require a court hearing to finalize an uncontested divorce, but in the states that do, COVID-19 has changed the hearing process, probably permanently.
-These days, testimony that would have been given in open court, to be given remotely by phone or video hearing, or by filing a notarized affidavit.
+These days, testimony that would have been given in a courtroom is given remotely by phone or video hearing, or sometimes by filing a notarized affidavit.

 Most of the tips for finalizing an uncontested divorce by video hearing are the same as for a hearing in front of a judge.
-Obviously video hearings require either a smartphone or a computer with a camera.
-Equally important is a stable internet connection.
+Video hearings require either a smartphone or a computer with a camera, and a stable internet connection.
 Sound issues are the most common problem encountered with video hearings and they are generally the result of weak Wi-Fi.
 Depending on the stability of your internet connection, it may be necessary to ensure that sure no one else at your home is using your Wi-Fi during your hearing.
-Since most courts are conducting hearings using Zoom.
+Most courts are conducting hearings using Zoom.
 If you are not already familiar with using Zoom, it is a good idea to download the app for free and try it out with someone else before the actual hearing.

 In some counties, judges prefer that testimony be given by a written affidavit rather than remotely by video or phone.
 In these counties, the spouse that filed for divorce signs an Affidavit of Testimony in front of a Notary Public and then files it with the Court Clerk.
-The content of the affidavit mirrors the testimony that would have been given at an actual hearing, either by video or in-court, namely that the state’s requirements for a divorce have been met.
+The content of the affidavit mirrors the testimony that would have been given at an actual hearing, namely that the state’s requirements for a divorce have been met.
 Texas is an example of a state where many judges accept a notarized affidavit in lieu of testimony.
 Prior to COVID-19, a Texas divorce petitioner had to go to Court to give testimony, also known as a prove up hearing, and submit a Divorce Decree for the judge’s signature.
 However, because of procedural changes prompted by pandemic-related restrictions, Texans may now submit the Decree and an Affidavit for Prove Up Testimony by mail or e-filing to avoid a hearing entirely.

-It will be interesting to see if courts continue to hold uncontested divorce hearings remotely once it is deemed safe to resume in-court hearings.
-In the nearly three years since the pandemic began, judges have become comfortable with using video hearings, they will be more likely to continue to use them even after it is no longer necessary.
-Advocates cite lower costs and efficiency as well as reducing stress on the parties as reasons why video hearings should remain an option permanently.
-Arranging childcare and transportation is a struggle for many as is taking time off work, so particularly in uncontested divorce cases, where the parties have a written agreement resolving all issues, requiring them to appear in person at the courthouse may be more of a burden than a benefit.
+Initially it was unknown if courts would continue to hold uncontested divorce hearings remotely once it was deemed safe to resume in-court hearings.
+In the nearly three years since the pandemic began, judges have become comfortable with video hearings, and courts have continued to use them even though the initial fears over COVID-19 have subsided significantly.
+Lower costs and greater efficiency, not to mention to reducing stress on the parties, appear to have been sufficient to make video hearings a popular option.
+Arranging childcare and transportation is a struggle for many as is taking time off work.
+Particularly in uncontested divorce cases when the parties have a written agreement resolving all issues, requiring them to appear in person at the courthouse is often unjustifiably cumbersome.